HenrikSamuelsson/c-coding-standard/no-dead-code/no-dead-code.md

 ## Enforcement

-The compiler can detect some dead code and shall be setup to report occurrences of dead code.
-Static analyzers can also be used to detect dead code.
-Dead code can also be detected during code review and shall be removed before incorporating the code into the production code base.
+The compiler can detect some dead code and shall be setup to report occurrences of dead code, static analyzers can additionally be used to detect dead code, and dead code can be detected during code review.